Overview of Medical Psychotherapy Training

 Additional training in psychotherapy and supervision

 The advanced trainees are strongly encouraged to undertake additional psychotherapy related training.
+This will be determined by the trainee’s interests and following discussion with the Training programme director.

 Advanced trainees are encouraged during the last year of the programme to undertake training in offering clinical psychotherapy supervision.
 Locally this could be achieved at the Bath Centre for Supervision and Team Development.